CatalogueLegacies/antconc.github.io/_episodes/05-wordlists.md

 > ## What is a word?
 >
 > Note here that depending on your dataset, an important setting is `Token Definition` under `Global Settings` (found in the top navbar).
-This defines what AntConc sees as a word, e.g. you need to specify that numbers, punctuation characters and symbols can be part of words in order for AntConc to see things like urls or other special characters that provide meaning (e.g. hashtags in tweets).
+As [we've seen](https://cataloguelegacies.github.io/antconc.github.io/04-settings/index.html), this defines what AntConc sees as a word, e.g. you need to specify that numbers, punctuation characters and symbols can be part of words in order for AntConc to see things like urls or other special characters that provide meaning (e.g. hashtags in tweets).
 {: .callout}

 ## Interacting with a word list